rafamatoso/react-test-jest-enzyme/app3-jotto/app-jotto-hooks-context/README.md

 # Base project for Testing React Hooks / Context

+Resume: In this application the user will try to guess which word is defined by the server.
+Note: only 5 letter words.

 This is a base project for starting at the Hooks/Context sections of [React Testing with Jest and Enzyme](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/?referralCode=3A42BF689E28CADB0587)

 ## How to run the project and see it work?